Have you ever been on a diet? How many times? If you’re like most of us the answer is probably, “I start a new one every morning!”

 With 66% of Americans fighting overweight issues (ii), it does make sense that many are struggling to lose those extra pounds.
 Of course we want to be healthy, but do we really have to look like a model?

-As LDS men and women we are blessed to know that we are children of God and He loves us.
+As Christians we are blessed to know that we are children of God and He loves us.
 That alone should be enough to make us feel good about ourselves.
 He wants us to be happy and I believe He also wants us to be healthy so we can accomplish all that we can during our sojourn on earth.

 But to be healthy and accomplish our work we also have to stop comparing ourselves to others.
 Let’s take charge of our health and love the body we're in.
 The really cool thing about embracing your shape and unique beauty is if you feel good about yourself it will be easier to improve your health and lose weight.

 Ideas to help you love your shape and size:

 1. Bury the scale under your laundry pile - try to focus more on how your clothes are fitting and how you feel.
 If you want a true indicator of improvement try a fat percentage test or measure yourself regularly with a tape measure.